GhostWrench/pqm/README.md

 let qarr2 = pqm.quantity([1,4,3], "m / s^2");
 ```

-Array quantities use any of the math operations available to scalar quantities,
+Array quantities can use all of the same functionality as scalar quantitites
 but the `in`, `inSI` and comparison functions like `eq` will return an array
 rather than a number or boolean value.